herereadthis/Sagaxus/docs/mcmc.md

   * Sometimes it&rsquo;s too difficult to solve for the denominator.
 * If a model has many parameters, integrals will have to be solved over multiple dimensions, which leads to:
   * <strong>Curse of Dimensionality</strong> - as integral dimensions increase, the volume space becomes so vast that any data becomes insignificant, e.g., we would need a whole lot more data.
+* [Use MCMC methods to approximate the posterior distribution](A Zero-Math Introduction to Markov Chain Monte Carlo Methods) of a parameter by random sampling in a probablistic space
+  * <em>Parameter</em> - the value of the probability of something happening
+  * <em>Distribution</em> - a mathematical representation of every possible value of the parameter and how likely they are, i.e., a probability of probabilties
+  * In Bayesian terminology, it describes our beliefs about the parameter.

 ### [Monopoly as MCMC](https://stats.stackexchange.com/q/12680)